 Ideas for Prayer Meetings

 Praying with others has power.
-As you gather your church community to pray together, try some of these simple ideas to engage and motivate others:
+As you gather your church community to pray together, follow these 5 tips to help your prayer meetings thrive:

 It might sound obvious, but prayer is the best way to prepare.
-Pray for wisdom as you plan your time together; for the members of your church community who will be there.
-Pray for the Holy Spirit to lead you.
+Pray for wisdom as you plan your time together, and for the members of your church community who will be there.

 Everyone engages with God differently.
-Use a variety of styles to ensure that everyone in your meeting is able to pray in a way that suits them:
+Use a variety of styles to ensure that everyone in your meeting is able to pray in a way that suits them.
+Try the following:

 Short Sections: Most people find long periods of prayer challenging, so split into shorter periods with different topics and styles.